 The Fredonia Hotel's grand opening is getting closer; job fairs scheduled

-The Fredonia Hotel's grand opening is getting closer; job fairs - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Managers are ready to fill over 100 positions.
-Job fairs slated for the last two Friday's of April.
+The Fredonia Hotel's grand opening is getting closer; job fairs - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - Managers are ready to fill over 100 positions.

 Comments